Representing spherical tensors with scalar-based machine-learning models: Methods

 For example, a scalar ($\lambda =0$) is invariant and a proper vector ($\lambda = 1$) changes sign, while a pseudoscalar (like the determinant obtained from three vectors) changes sign and a pseudovector (like the cross product of two proper vectors) stays unchanged.
 Given the different behavior under inversion, our investigation treats the proper and pseudo cases separately.

 The core objective of any symmetry-consistent approximation, as investigated in this work, is to achieve equivariance of the tensor with respect to transformation of its inputs.
-Explicitly, let us consider an element $Q\in O(3)$ of the orthogonal group and its representation on the space of angular momentum $\lambda$, here indicated with $\bm Q^{(\lambda)}$.
-Then an harmonic tensor $\bm T_\lambda$, of inputs $\{\br_i\}$ is said to be equivariant if it holds that
+Explicitly, let us consider an element $Q\in O(3)$ of the orthogonal group (where $Q$ can describe a rotation, and inversion, or a combination of both) and its representation on the space of angular momentum $\lambda$, here indicated with $\bm Q^{(\lambda)}$.
+Then a harmonic tensor $\bm T_\lambda$, of inputs $\{\br_i\}$ is said to be equivariant if it holds that

 We remark that the the explicit form of $\bm Q^{(\lambda)}$ depends on the space on which we are acting upon, as shown in Eqs.~\eqref{eq:rotation} and \eqref{eq:parity}.
 Indeed, while a rotation is always represented by the real Wigner $D$-matrices, an inversion is represented by means of the first line or the second line of Eq.~\eqref{eq:parity}, if $\bm T_\lambda$ is a proper tensor or a pseudotensor, respectively.